AdrianArnaiz/StructuralGroupUnfairness/README.md

 These metrics allow us to detect **Structural Group Unfairness**—disparities in access to social capital between groups.
 We further present a **budgeted edge augmentation heuristic** to reduce such disparities, improving fairness and overall network connectivity.

+> We provide different versions of the PyTorch code to compute **Effective Resistance**.
+More theoretical details about the behaviour of this metric can be found on the **Appendix A of the paper**.

 ## Contributions
 - 📐 **Novel Metrics**: Group-level social capital measures using effective resistance.
 - 🧠 **Spectral Graph Theory** foundation (Effective Resistance a.k.a.
 Commute Time).